The Garden Grazer

 * Percent Daily Values are based on a 2000 calorie diet.

-If you are enjoying this mushroom and lentil vegan goulash, also check out:
+If you're enjoying this lentil vegan goulash recipe, also check out:

 • Butter Chickpeas